What is a Climate Resilience Hub?

 All hubs are expected to display the Climate Resilience Hub window decal and have brochures about extreme weather preparedness available to their patrons.
 All hubs are also expected to organize at least one yearly educational event about emergency preparedness.

-Hubs are also encouraged to make an optional $100 contribution to help fund the broader Climate Resilience Hub program.
-For a full list of potential actions, see below.
+Hubs are also encouraged to make an optional contribution to help fund the broader Climate Resilience Hub program.
+For a full list of potential actions, see the following page.

-When any of the following are issued by the National Weather Service for a nearby area:
+A Hub might “activate” to provide services during a range of extreme weather and emergency events, such as when one of the following is issued by the National Weather Service for a nearby area:

 - Winter Storm Warning